 “I’m proud to say that I’ve been married to my high school sweetheart since a young age.
-We married in September of 2001 and welcomed our son, Annin; who is now fourteen, in to the world a few years later.
+We married in September of 2001 and welcomed our son, Annin; who is now fourteen, into the world a few years later.
 I now have the privilege to do volunteer work, as giving back to the community is something I’m very passionate about due to the challenges I overcame as a child.
-Sharing the wisdom I garnered from those challenging days and converting the negative memories in to a positive experience for the benefit of others brings a great deal of fulfillment to my life.
+Sharing the wisdom I garnered from those challenging days and converting the negative memories into a positive experience for the benefit of others brings a great deal of fulfillment to my life.

-“Most recently, for a school assignment Annin was tasked with writing an essay on leadership and service.
+“Most recently, for a school assignment, Annin was tasked with writing an essay on leadership and service.
 To prepare him for this assignment, our family volunteered at the Downtown Rescue Mission serving meals to the homeless women and children in our community.
 He told me that he was nervous, as he had never seen or spoken to a homeless person.
-I reassured him: ‘all you do is smile, and show them love and kindness, because not everyone does that–a simple smile can break down barriers.’
+I reassured him: ‘all you do is smile, and show them love and kindness because not everyone does that–a simple smile can break down barriers.’
 I came from severe poverty and life was always a challenge.
-As a parent who provides a life very different from my upbringing, I strive to give Annin a glimpse of life that is reality to many, one that he wouldn’t be exposed to otherwise.
+As a parent who provides a life very different from my upbringing, I strive to give Annin a glimpse of life that is a reality to many, one that he wouldn’t be exposed to otherwise.

 “From a very young age, I always knew that I wanted to go to college.
-However, we did not have many resources and we were always being supported by assistance of some kind.
+However, we did not have many resources and we were always being supported by the assistance of some kind.
 I believed college was for everyone else; not a reality for me.
 There were times I thought I would never get there; that I would never be able to afford it, let alone rise above my circumstances.
 But when I received a job offer at SouthTrust Bank, my life took a remarkable turn for the better.

 It was an opportunity for me to rewrite my family legacy and become the first person in my family to graduate from college.